imgly/pesdk-wrapper-vuejs/README.md

 The idea behind this wrapper is to simplify the usage of the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=VueJs-Plugin) inside Vue.
 We try to minimize the configuration and maximize the possibilities.
 Because of that you have only 3 important and required props, `license`, `imagePath` and `assetPath` to get the editor running.

-You have however to either download or copy the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=VueJs-Plugin) assets to your public asset folder.
-You can either get them [here](https://github.com/imgly/pesdk-html5-build/tree/master/assets) or copy it from your `node_modules`.
+However, you have to either download or copy the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=VueJs-Plugin) assets to your public asset folder.
+You can either get them [here](https://github.com/imgly/pesdk-html5-build/tree/master/assets) or copy them from your `node_modules`.

 If you need more configuration possibilities, you can pass all the mentioned [options](https://docs.photoeditorsdk.com/guides/html5/v4/introduction/configuration) to the `editorOptions` or `options` prop.